christabor/typey/README.md

 ```

 ### Warning
 This library is undergoing some rewriting, and will likely change.
-It is perfectly usable as-is, but be warning, there will likely be breaking changes in the near future.
+It is perfectly usable as-is, but be warned, there will likely be breaking changes in the near future.